-The original mercat cross stood at the High Street junction with West Port its likely position marked with a black cross.
+The original mercat cross stood at the High Street junction with West Port the setts make a black cross in the road where the cross once stood.
 It was removed in the 18th century.
 Part of the present cross was discovered in the garden of a local bank.
 It was rebuilt with other stones and erected here in 1912 at the Town house museum.

 Dr Thomas Reginald Badger

 Tom Badger served as a doctor with RNLI in Dunbar for 26 years and was a local GP for 30 years.
 Sadly he died in August 2010, and a memorial bench has been built in his memory overlooking the Victoria Harbour and Dunbar Castle.
 The Dunbar Lifeboat Station was Established in 1808 and has saved many lives and has had many honours bestowed upon it.
 A man that served his community and others for a lifetime.

 Middle Longcraig Limestone White Sands and Barn Ness